 Another option is buying a Jonathan apple tree online and growing it yourself!
 They a great option for small-yield, home-grown orchards as the trees take up less space than other varieties and provide a decent yield.

 Keep in mind that they prefer full sunlight and moist but well-drained soil.

 How to Use Jonathan Apples

-This apple has also been used for many deserts and culinary dishes.
-The flesh breaks down easily and quickly, so it should be supplemented with other apple varieties that retain their shape with cooking if you’re concerned about appearance.
+This apple can also be used in many desserts, like the iconic apple pie.
+Keep in mind, however, that the flesh breaks down easily and quickly, so it should be supplemented with other apple varieties that retain their shape with cooking if you’re concerned about appearance.
 The Golden Delicious, Granny Smith, or Braeburn are great options.

 Due to how much juice these apples hold, they’re also used often for making apple juice or apple cider.
 Surprisingly, homemade apple cider isn’t too hard to make, although you’ll want to clear your schedule for three hours or so.
-But the effort is well worth it in the end!
+The effort is well worth it in the end!

 Here’s a short list of recipes that the Jonathan apple would do well in: